 We all know someone who breaks into a cold sweat at the thought of a visit to the dentist’s office.
-Perhaps they had a bad experience in their past, get jumpy around pointy metal instruments, or are afraid of what the dentist might find.
-Whatever the case, the dental assistant has the best chance to soothe any patient fear, because he/she spends a lot of time with the patient.
+Perhaps they had a bad experience in their past, get jumpy around pointy metal instruments or are afraid of what the dentist might find.
+Whatever the case, the Dental Assistant has the best chance to soothe any patient’s fear, because they spends a lot of time with the patient.

 What causes patient fear?

-Most experts break down the causes of patient fear to three things:
+Most experts break down the causes of patient fear of three things: